What is Keto Diet

 - Lauric acid (C 12:0)

 The values in brackets indicate the number of carbon atoms (C 6, 8, 10, 12) in relation to the double bonds (0).
-However, since these are saturated fatty acids, none of the MCTs mentioned has a double bond.
+However, since these are saturated fatty acids, none of the Best MCT Oil For Ketosis mentioned has a double bond.

 In its pure form, MCT oil or fat does not occur in nature.
 The extraction from the mentioned fats, usually coconut fat, is done by hydrolysis.
 The medium-chain fatty acids are then fractionated and esterified with glycerine.
 The end product is tasteless, odorless and colorless to slightly yellowish.